30 Unusual Wedding Venues for Wacky Couples

 Hugh Jackman filmed a scene for Les Miserables in this 19th century masterpiece of a venue.
 And if it’s good enough for Hollywood, then it’s good enough for us.

 If you are looking for a venue in central London that can host from 300-500 people, is unique, versatile and charming, then this just might be the place for you.
-The gothic features are sure to turn heads and provide a lovely atmosphere- the perfect wedding venue in London for a couple looking for a distinctive experience.
+The gothic features at Grand Junction are sure to turn heads and provide a lovely atmosphere- the perfect wedding venue in London for a couple looking for a distinctive experience.

 11. Battle Abbey School, East Sussex